In 2008, inaccurate media reports claimed that Cane Toads had been introduced to East Timor by the Australian Army.

 be awful indeed if two people in East Timor died within the first few

 years after toad arrival.
-We can’t be sure, but it sounds a bit like a
+We weren't sure, but it sounded like a

 myth – especially since it came from the same source as the “chickens